vetmohit89/NanoPsiPy/README.md

 # NanoPsiPy: Introducing a Tool for Estimating Pseudouridine Levels Through U-to-C Base-Calling Error Analysis in Direct RNA Nanopore Sequencing Data.

 # Description
-NanoPsiPy method identify and quantify transcriptome-wide pseudouridine (Ψ) modification using U-to-C basecalling "error" signature as a distinctive feature of Ψ in Direct RNA sequencing data.
+NanoPsiPy method identify and semi-quantify transcriptome-wide pseudouridine (Ψ) modification using U-to-C basecalling "error" signature as a distinctive feature of Ψ in Direct RNA sequencing data.

 # Package versions
 The version of softwares and packages for testing codes: